4. Quantification Methods

 model.fit(dataset.training)

-Check the examples on explicit_loss_minimization and on one versus all quantification for more details.
+Check the examples on explicit loss minimization and on one versus all quantification for more details.
+Note that the one versus all approach is considered inappropriate under prior probability shift, though.

 4.1.6.
 Kernel Density Estimation methods (KDEy)

-New in v0.1.8: QuaPy now provides implementations for the three variants of KDE-based methods proposed in Moreo, A., González, P. and del Coz, J.J., 2023.
-Kernel Density Estimation for Multiclass Quantification. arXiv preprint arXiv:2401.00490..
+QuaPy provides implementations for the three variants of KDE-based methods proposed in Moreo, A., González, P. and del Coz, J.J..
+Kernel Density Estimation for Multiclass Quantification.
+Machine Learning.
+Vol 114 (92), 2025 (a preprint is available online).
 The variants differ in the divergence metric to be minimized:

 These methods are specifically devised for multiclass problems (although they can tackle binary problems too).